kebede01/se_project_react/README.md

 ## About

-This project is building an app that suggests the type of clothing suitable for the current weather and specified location.
+This project is about building an app that suggests the type of clothing suitable for the current weather and specified location.

 ## Technologies Used